bgopi23/tp/docs/DeveloperGuide.md

 > The above sequence diagram also applies to the removal of a note from an existing client when no input string or prefix is entered for the `note` command. (i.e. `note 1`, or `note 1 nt/`).

 #### Weight tracking feature
 The weight tracking feature allows users to keep track of past weight measurements of a client.
-Since a client is a person, we have set a more-than-reasonable limit of 5000kg for `weight`.
+Refer to the list of valid parameters of each input for more details. <REPLACETHIS>

 We can refer to the sequence diagram [above](#interacting-with-the-note-command) to see how the addition of such fields to clients interact with the components of FitBook.